 Rabbit-style vibrators have a slim head for penetration and a smaller head (sometimes literally a rabbit head with ears) to stimulate your clitoris.
 Blended orgasms, here we very literally come!

 Now, given new innovations in sex tech, the rabbit style often comes complete with new bells and whistles.
-Sexologist and founder of Bloomi Rebecca Alvarez Story is a big fan of Lioness, a sophisticated device that can help you strength-train your pelvic floor while tracking orgasm data-length, strength, and the factors that fuel it.
+Story is a big fan of Lioness, a sophisticated device that can help you strength-train your pelvic floor while tracking orgasm data-length, strength, and the factors that fuel it.

-Wearables are an amazing option if you're coupled up and want play with extra opportunities for stimulation.
+Wearables are an amazing option if you're coupled up and want to play with extra opportunities for stimulation.
 The Lelo Tor 2 ($128) is a wearable vibrator that, while meant for couples, one writer finds to be great for solo play as well.
 MysteryVibe has the Tenuto ($150) for men, a wearable that basically turns an erection into a vibrator.
-And if you really want to be chic, slip on the Palma by Unbound, an accessory appropriate for both your date-night outfit and your date night after-hours.

 While many types of vibrators focus on a rumbling sensation, brands like Womanizer and Satisfyer are developing products that focus on using pulses directed at your clitoris.
 It's an entirely different sensation, to say the least.